 Nothing new, but continuing to do the round, look out for scam emails inviting carte Vitale holders to connect to www.ameli.fr, the health insurance and reimbursement site.

 These fraudulent emails claim to be from the assurance maladie, displaying the logo and the website link, and can look very convincing.

-In reality, the link takes you to a website that looks similar to the ameli site, but is actually a fraudulent site, set up to obtain bank and credit card information (ID cards, passport, driving license, residence permit …) and home details (electricity bill, gas, telephone …).
+In reality, the link takes you to a website that looks similar to the ameli site, but is actually a fraudulent site, set up specifically to obtain bank and credit card information (ID cards, passport, driving license, residence permit …) and home details (electricity bill, gas, telephone …).

 Attention!
 This is an online scam called phishing.
 In no circumstances should you answer it!